How Birkenstock Bostons can work as slip-on indoor footwear - for underpronators, overpronators and neutral pronators

 If you are an underpronator (also known as a supinator), an overpronator, or, simply want to maintain a healthy neutral pronation, choosing the right indoor footwear matters.
-It should offer the same thoughtful design as you’d expect from outside shoes.

 Consider selecting the same thoughtful features for inside house slippers as you’d expect from outside shoes.

-Birkenstock Bostons, for example, share many of the qualities of a ‘slip-on’ inside slipper - easy to slip on and off, but with far more structure and support.
-Treating them as an indoor shoe lets you bring those benefits into your home life.
+• The BIRKENSTOCK Boston shares many of the qualities of a ‘slip-on’ inside slipper.
+It is a clog style, easy to slip on and off, but with far more structure and support.

 Why the Birkenstock Boston flatbed sole is worth trying out